testfairy/testfairy-flutter/README.md

 # TestFairy-Flutter integration

-This is TestFairy integration for Flutter, bundles with the native SDK.
+This is TestFairy integration for Flutter, bundled with the native SDK.

 ## Installation
 Read installation docs at [pub.dartlang.org](https://pub.dartlang.org/packages/testfairy#-installing-tab-)